How to Cite Books in CSE

 Corporate/Organization author

-First include the abbreviation and then the full name of the organization, if available.
+First, include the abbreviation and then the full name of the organization, if available.
 E.g. [AACN] American Association of Critical-Care Nurses…

 Example: